compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * Theron Rabe from @Zymergen talks about how Codon, a DSL for specifying large collections of genome designs.
 Really awesome! #strangeloop
 * throughput != capacity
 * https://gist.github.com/ruthienachmany/03f9a9241dfb2b050cbc93e4781472ce  Biomaterials as UI: Designing New User Experiences // Strangeloop Talk // Resources to Learn More
-* dont push back if there is capacity!
+* don't push back if there is capacity!
 * TCP conejection avoidance additive increate, multiplicitive decrease, dropped packets are congestion
 * ?
 * increase total target concrrency by constant c per unit time